Shawn-Chen11/GPThash/README.md

 ## Overview

-This project investigates the application of large-model paradigms—particularly Transformer-based architectures—to the task of **long-term airborne trajectory prediction**.
+This project investigates the application of large-model paradigms to the task of **long-term airborne trajectory prediction**.
 Inspired by advances in natural language processing, we propose a novel **"trajectory-as-language"** modeling framework, where continuous flight trajectories are discretized into token-like sequences and processed using self-attention mechanisms.

 The goal is to overcome the limitations of traditional recurrent models (e.g., LSTM) in capturing long-range spatiotemporal dependencies, thereby enabling more accurate, stable, and interpretable predictions for air traffic management, flight safety assurance, and anomaly detection.